 Alternatively, they can click on the Save button to save the configuration to the portal.
 They will then be able to view the config at a later date by clicking on the Config History tab at the top of the console.

 Generating configuration through the REST API will automatically save the config to the portal.

 During the process of activating templates, there may arise moments where conflicts within the configuration state occur.
-For example, this can happen if the same variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is never defined.
+For example, this can happen if the same global variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is never defined.

 In the event of an error, an Active Alert is generated to warn users of the issue.
 Active Alerts are consolidated into a single container at the top of the Generator Console.
 As alerts are resolved, they will automatically be removed from the list.
 And when all alerts are resolved, the container itself will disappear.